-Before we continue, it’s important to have a backup of your iPhone in iCloud or iTunes, because if you don’t, you won’t be able to retrieve your data.
+Before we continue, it’s important to have a backup of your iPhone in iCloud, iTunes, or Finder.
+If you don’t, you won’t be able to retrieve your data.
 I prefer to use iCloud to back up my iPhone, especially because I’ve learned how to back up my iPhone to iCloud without paying for extra storage.
 If you’re interested, check out my article about what to do when your iCloud storage is full.

 5. DFU Restore Your iPhone

 A DFU (device firmware update) restore is the deepest type of iPhone restore.
 What makes a DFU restore different from other a regular restore and recovery mode restore is that it completely reloads your iPhone’s firmware, not just the software.
 Firmware is the programming that controls how the hardware works on your iPhone.